designstem/projects/algorithms/index.md

-| 1 1
+| 1 1 1
-| 2 3
+| 2 2 3
-| 4 4
+| 4 4 4

 # That was just a beginning

 -

-With this examples you can see how simple shapes combined and some basic operations like repeating, scaling and rotating generate a lot of complex patterns.
+With these examples you can see how simple shapes combined and some basic operations like repeating, scaling and rotating generate a lot of complex patterns.

-When we add important properties like colour, stroke width, transparency and so on we can alter the algorithm and have a different output.
+When we add other important properties like colour, stroke width, transparency and so on we can alter the algorithm and have different, even more complex output.

+-

 -